TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    program when an error occurs.

-   Since :func:`exit` ultimately "only" raises an exception, it will only exit the process when called from the main thread, and the exception is not intercepted.
+   Since :func:`exit` ultimately "only" raises an exception, it will only exit the process when called kutoka the main thread, and the exception is not intercepted.

    .. versionchanged:: 3.6